tintn/tintn.github.io/_posts/2023-01-09-Scalable-Serving-with-Kubernetes-and-Seldon-Core.md

 ##  Train a PyTorch model

 We need to have a model to work through the deployment process.
-We use the model from a [tutorial](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html) from the official PyTorch website.
+We use the model from this [tutorial](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html) from the official PyTorch website.
 It’s a simple image classification model that can run with CPU easily, so we can test the whole deployment process on local machines like your laptop.

 Assume you’re in the `toy-model` folder of this [repo](https://github.com/tintn/ml-model-deployment-tutorials).
 You can train the model on the CIFAR10 dataset with: